 IR illuminators should have integrated visual light detectors and automatically shut down, for power saving, during day or when other light sources provide enough light.
-Overheating of the LEDs must also be avoided, to enable a long LED lifetime.
+Overheating of the LEDs must also be avoided, to enable long LED life.

 4.2 Integrated illuminators